ikashnitsky/old-ikashnitsky-github-io/_pages/me.md

 ## BIO

 I was born in Israel, grew up in Moscow, during my PhD years lived in The Hague, and now live in Odense.
-Married and have a daughter.
+Married and have two daughters.
 I got a bachelors in geography from Moscow State University in 2012 and a masters in demography from the National Research University Higher School of Economics (Moscow) in 2014.

 ![us](/images/our-photo.jpg)